Exact Quantum Capacity of Decohering Channels in Arbitrary Dimensions: Discussion

 \ni Beyond the exact formulas, our findings reveal a deeper structural insight: the geometry of decoherence—specifically the structure of coherence-preserving subspaces—plays a decisive role in determining whether a channel can sustain quantum information transmission, see also \cite{chessa_partially_2021}.
 We show that even fully decohering channels may retain nonzero quantum capacity, provided that the decoherence acts in a way that respects overlap between certain subspaces.
 This challenges the conventional assumption that maximal decoherence necessarily eliminates all capacity.\\

-\ni The channels we analyze may serve as analytically tractable models for noise processes in a variety of physical platforms, including quantum memories, spin chains, and systems with partial access to coherence-preserving degrees of freedom.
-Our results therefore provide a bridge between the theoretical structure of quantum capacity and experimentally relevant noise models, with implications for designing robust encoding strategies in the presence of structured decoherence.
-These exact solutions open avenues for designing noise-resilient quantum memories and networks, bridging fundamental limits with engineering constraints in the NISQ era \cite{kimble2008,brown_quantum_2016,preskill_quantum_2018,gisin_quantum_2007}.
-Finally, our work opens up several new directions in the problem of capacity of quantum channels.
-The first one is to use these results for obtaining upper or lower bounds for more general models of noise in arbitrary dimensions.
-The second avenue is based on extending our method for proving degradability to more general channels.\\\\
+\ni The channels we analyze may serve as analytically tractable models for noise processes in a variety of physical platforms, including quantum memories, spin chains, and systems with partial access to coherence-preserving degrees of freedom. \tr{By providing an exact solution for the quantum capacity of the decohering channels, our work connects theoretical capacity limits to the physical decoherence processes in real devices.
+This allows for the design of quantum encoding schemes to combat structured decohering noise, which may be relevant for the development of practical quantum memories and networks for the NISQ era \cite{kimble2008,brown_quantum_2016,preskill_quantum_2018,gisin_quantum_2007}.}\\